 19. Unless you use your home printer regularly, stop buying ink cartridges.
 Use the printer at your local library—you often get a certain number of free printed pages per day, or you pay a few cents per page.

 20. Drop your gym membership and start jogging, walking, or riding your bike.
 Purchase dumbbells and a bench for a home gym.
 Consider buying a used exercise machine at Play It Again Sports or on craigslist.

 21. Do all your errands on the same day and plan your itinerary so that you drive from one location to the next in the most efficient manner, in order to consume the least gas possible.
 Another option is to do your errands throughout the week, as long as they’re on your way to and from work.

 22. Stay up to date with regular oil changes and overall car maintenance so you avoid sudden surprises resulting in high expenses later.

-23. Stay up to date with dental cleanings and preventative medical screenings, to help avoid serious dental and medical problems later which may cost you thousands of dollars.
+23. Schedule regular dental cleanings and preventative medical screenings to help avoid serious dental and medical problems later which may cost you thousands of dollars.

 24. Keep your pet up to date with yearly vet appointments and vaccinations.
 Make sure he has a healthy diet and plenty of exercise.

 25. Instead of eating out with friends, have a buffet in your home.
 Ask your guests to bring a dish, side dish, or dessert.
 Allow everybody to take home leftovers for their lunch the next day.